 But what if you want to …

-- Create a hanging indent so the first line begins at the page margin and all subsequent lines are indented on the left-hand side?
+Create a hanging indent so the first line (perhaps beginning with a paragraph number) begins at the page margin and all subsequent lines are indented on the left-hand side?

 It’s time for special indentation, folks.

-For all of these tricks and more, go to Format, Paragraph.
+For all of these tricks and more, go to back to the Paragraph dialog box (remember, it’s accessible via the launcher arrow in the Paragraph section of the Home tab).
 You’ll see a dialog box like this (make sure you’re on the Indents and Spacing tab):

 All three of the scenarios above can be accomplished here: